 The American Express Marriott Bonvoy card earns Bonvoy points and offers cardholders benefits including an annual free night and 15 qualifying nights towards elite status.

-Check out our American Express Marriott Bonvoy review for more details about this card.
+Check out our American Express Marriott Bonvoy card review for more details.

 I’ve talked a lot about the long-term value of Bonvoy cards in my Best Use of Marriott Free Night Certificates article, so there’s no worry about the annual fee, as you’ll easily recoup it.
 Getting an effective 4.5% return in the form of 5 Bonvoy points per dollar will be the best you can find for hotel expenses in Canada.
 I like the Free Night Certificates so much that our family has four cards, and my parents each have a card.